BrowserSync/browser-sync/README.md

 ## Features

-Please visit [browsersync.io](https://browsersync.io) for a full run-down of features
+Please visit [browsersync.io](https://browsersync.io) for a full run-down of features.

 ## Requirements

 Browsersync works by injecting an asynchronous script tag (`<script async>...</script>`) right after the `<body>` tag during initial request.
 In order for this to work properly the `<body>` tag must be present.
-Alternatively you can provide a custom rule for the snippet using [snippetOptions](https://www.browsersync.io/docs/options/#option-snippetOptions)
+Alternatively you can provide a custom rule for the snippet using [snippetOptions](https://www.browsersync.io/docs/options/#option-snippetOptions).

 ## Upgrading from 1.x to 2.x ?
 Providing you haven't accessed any internal properties, everything will just work as